An Introduction to Sadaqah and Zakah

 Besides

-the duty of zakah, a Muslim is
+the duty of zakah,

-strongly recommended to extend sadaqah
+a Muslim is strongly recommended to extend

 (charity) to those who need it, as mentioned before.
-To repeat a point: Zakah is an obligatory duty, while sadaqah
+To repeat a point: Zakah

 represents any voluntary act of charity.